 Food Safety During a Power Outage: How Long Will Food Last Without Power?

-The recent winter storm and power outage in Texas has disaster preparedness at the top of everyone's minds, particularly in regard to food safety.
+Last year's winter storm and power outage in Texas has disaster preparedness at the top of everyone's minds, particularly in regard to food safety.
 The news was full of the creative lengths that some Texans went to in order to keep food from spoiling.

 "Creativity" isn't something you want to see related to food safety, however.
 If you want to avoid contracting a serious foodborne illness in the middle of a disaster, it's a good idea to understand tried and true methods that experts recommend for keeping perishables safe during a power outage.